mosn/layotto/docs/en/api_reference/actuator/actuator.md

 )
 ```

+Note: By default, the API will only return the health status of Layotto.
+If you want the API to also return the health status of the App, you need to develop a plugin that calls back the App.
+You can refer to [Actuator's design document](en/design/actuator/actuator-design-doc.md), or contact us directly to provide you with a detailed explanation.

 ### /actuator/health/readiness
-Used to check the health status and determine "Do we need to temporarily cut off the traffic and make sure no user visit this machine"
+Used to check the health status of Layotto and app.
+The health status can be used to determine "Do we need to temporarily cut off the traffic and make sure no user visit this machine"

-Q: What is the difference with the above API?
+**Q: What is the difference with the above API?**

 A: The liveness check is used to check some unrecoverable faults, "Do we need to restart it";
 Readiness is used to check some temporary and recoverable states.
 For example, the application is warming up the cache.
 It needs to tell the infrastructure "Don't lead traffic to me now".
 After it finishes warming up, the infrastructure will reinvoke the API and get the result "I am ready to serve customers"